fhnw-bpm/bpm-workflow-example/README.md

 > If you just copy existing files, make sure that you create new ids for the process and the messages.

 ### Workflow Modelling

+> You actually have to options how to model this process.
+You can do it in a waterfall style (model everything until the end) or do it in an iterative style (step-by-step) with use of the [ad-hoc deployment](#ad-hoc-deployment).

 Model the process as follows and check `executable`: